saltyorg/docs/docs/apps/scrutiny.md

 ## Usage

 Visit <https://scrutiny.iYOUR_DOMAIN_NAMEi>.

-## Basics

-Scrutiny monitors hard drive health using S.M.A.R.T. metrics.
-The omnibus container includes WebUI, Collector, and InfluxDB.
-It automatically detects drives, collects metrics, and displays health status with historical tracking.
-Data persists in `/opt/scrutiny/`.

-The container runs in privileged mode to access hardware S.M.A.R.T. data.
-Configuration is largely zero-config with settings available through the web interface.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->